trevorputbrese/band_api/README.md

 ```

 Consequently, we can try `http://localhost:3000/api/v1/bands` and it should show us 5 bands and 4 members for the first band `The Beatles`.

+## Docker Hub

+This API is available as a pubilc docker image on [Docker Hub](https://hub.docker.com/r/geshan/band-api).